kyavu/cse15l-lab-reports/labweek9/labreport5.md

 ---
 > A description of what to edit to fix the bug
 - The bug lied on line 44 where `index1` must be changed to `index2`.
 The `while` loop for `index1` was already created and `while(index2 < list2.size())` indicates the need for `index2` instead.

+---
+---
+## Part 2 - Reflection
+---
+---
+- Learning about vim was something new to me.
+I have always wanted to build a website and I found that vim can be used to do so.
+The shortcuts for vim, I thought was also interesting.
+I saw a classmate who had already know how to use vim, and he had been moving through the file very quickly.
+I also learned about the `find` command which made finding files a lot quicker.
+As someone who, admittedly, is not the most organized when it comes to my code or files, this was especially useful!